Originally posted 24th May 2021

 Patterns such as herringbone and chevron have become extremely popular over the last two years, whereas more intricate ‘basket weave’ or ‘brick & ladder’ designs are less frequently seen.
 These styles can also bring a sophisticated, dynamic look to your rooms.
 Let’s examine each pattern more closely and see which might suit your spaces.

 Simple and yet highly attractive, the herringbone pattern is the most popular and classic design for parquet flooring.
 Herringbone blocks are laid at right-angles so they form an interlocking pattern across the floor.
 The points are aligned either parallel to the longest wall or running towards the main window.

 Depending on your ambitions for the overall decor and atmosphere of your room, you might go for any number of the distinctive colours, tones and textures available across our ranges.
 Unfinished engineered oak complements rooms with a lighter, more neutral tone, as does grey herringbone flooring.
-Or for a deeper, richer effect it’s worth considering any number of the dark herringbone types, from antique oak to charcoal vinyl and more.
+Or for a deeper, richer effect it’s worth considering any number of the dark herringbone types, from smoked to charcoal vinyl and more.

 You might also want to explore more diverse effects, such as Distressed or Reclaimed Herringbone Flooring.
 These can give your rooms a more traditional edge, as if they have a story to tell.

 The highly-versatile herringbone parquet flooring style is available in a variety of products to suit every room.
 LVT is both durable and waterproof, making it perfect for high-traffic areas such as hallways, kitchens and bathrooms, while high-quality vinyl, laminate and engineered wood bring a sophisticated finish to dining rooms, living rooms and bedrooms.
 Be sure to check out all the options by room in the above menu.